graphql-python/graphene-django/README.rst

 .. code:: sh

-    python setup.py install
+    pip install -e ".[test]"

 After developing, the full test suite can be evaluated by running:

 .. code:: sh

-    python setup.py test # Use --pytest-args="-v -s" for verbose mode
+    py.test graphene_django --cov=graphene_django # Use -v -s for verbose mode

 Documentation
 ~~~~~~~~~~~~~

-The documentation can be generated using the excellent
+The documentation is generated using the excellent
 `Sphinx <http://www.sphinx-doc.org/>`__ and a custom theme.

-To install the documentation dependencies, run the following:
+The documentation dependencies are installed by running:

 .. code:: sh